 The gasoline additive ethanol is known to cause problems in marine engines.
 Trade Only follows developments on this issue and others related to fueling recreational boats.

-The National Marine Manufacturers Association is asking members of the marine industry to weigh in on the Environmental Protection Agency’s proposal to reduce the amount of ethanol required by the Renewable Fuel Standard.
+The National Marine Manufacturers Association is encouraging marine industry stakeholders to comment on the Environmental Protection Agency’s latest proposal for increasing the amount of ethanol in the overall fuel supply.

 Boat traffic is up at an east Texas lake and one worker attributes it to the availability and steady prices of ethanol-free gas.

 The Environmental Protection Agency proposed increasing the amount of ethanol required in the overall fuel supply, although it lowered the amounts required by the Clean Air Act, angering both critics and supporters of ethanol.